lewagon/dotfiles/ruby/02-Arrays-Enumerable/06-Destructive-methods/README.md

 ## Specs
 - Implement `#pmu_format!` that modifies the array it takes as argument to make it more friendly for the PMU anchorman
-- **constraint**: The method should reverse the array, prepend the horse position, and add a bang at the en of the horse name string.
+- **constraint**: The method should reverse the array, prepend the horse position, and add a bang at the end of the horse name string.
 Ex: `["Abricot du Laudot", "Black Caviar", "Brigadier Gerard"]` should become exaclty `["3-Brigadier Gerard!", "2-Black Caviar!", "1-Abricot du Laudot!"]` after formating.
+That's the only format the anchorman can understand !

-- **constraint**: The method should return `nil`.
-Its purpose is not to return the modified array, but just to modify it !
+Remember that the method should modifify the array object given in input, not simply return a modified copy of this array.

 ## Tips & Resources
 - Of course, you should use destructive iterators within the method :)